Le Touquet: Touquet

 There are two theories as to the meaning of the word Touquet.
 The more prevalent explanation goes that the name derives from the Old French touquet, meaning "bend" or "corner". Édouard Lévêque writes that in the Middle Ages, if a house was located around the corner, people would say it was located al touquet del rue, or, in modern French, au tournant de la rue.
 This logic was applied to this area because what is now the easternmost part of Le Touquet and the village of Trépied was where the land ended.
 The shore was in a form of a cape ("corner"), limited by the river Canche to the north and the English Channel to the west.
 This interpretation found support in Karel de Flou's works analysing the names of the northern French coast.
 In fact, the Dutch name for Le Touquet is Het Hoekske.
-A 1982 publication about Le Touquet by a local scientific academy also agreed with this finding.
+A 1982 publication about Le Touquet by a local historical society also agreed with this finding.
 The academy added it could be that the cape's name came from the fact that it is located on the edge of Picardy.

 An alternative theory posits that Touquet is related to the words "forest" and "wood".
 Historian Auguste Longnon suggests that placenames like Le Touchet may have a link to Le Touquet.
 If that is true, Le Touquet's name derives from a word meaning "ornamental wood".
 Linguists Albert Dauzat and Charles Rostaing also suggested this hypothesis might be true.
 Their proposed evolution of the toponym starts from La Touche (Tochia in 13th century) and Les Touches (Tuschiae in 14th century).
 Two steps then happened: first, an -ittum suffix was added, which gradually became -et; after that, the [ʃ] sound changed to a [k] sound, a common transition in Normandy and Picardy.
 In their opinion, the word ultimately derives from a pre-Latin form meaning "grove" or "wood reserve".

 Mentions of the word Touquet in the area were already appearing by mid-18th century.
 A map by cartographer César-François Cassini de Thury recognises the area as Pointe du Touquet.
-A 1764 map by another cartographer, Jacques-Nicholas Bellin indicated that the name for the shoals of the river Canche was Banc du Touquet.
+A 1764 map by another cartographer, Jacques-Nicholas Bellin, indicated that the name for the shoals of the river Canche was Banc du Touquet.
 Ten years later, a hamlet of neighbouring Cucq was identified as Toucquet les Mauvaises Femmes (lit.
 'Toucquet Bad Women').